Protein was founded in 1997 by Italian Luca Silvestrini and Swiss Bettina Strickler, who attended the Laban Centre (now Trinity Laban) together.

 May Contain Food, 2015, examined our complex relationship with food.
 A collaboration with composer Orlando Gough, the audience sits at tables while being waited on by the performers, bringing the show ever closer to those watching and even including them in it.
 In 2016, the show was selected and adapted to be a part of the Rural Touring Dance Initiative, a pioneering project designed to stimulate the making of dance for rural areas.
 May Contain Food May Contain You, the ‘rural version’ has toured extensively since 2016.
 In 2018, Protein and Marche Teatro, Ancona, Italy produced FOOD (può contenere tracce di…), the Italian version of the show which toured Italy through 2019.

-Protein’s The Little Prince, based on the world-famous philosophical novella by Antoine de Saint-Exupéry, premiered at DanceEast in Ipswich in 2018 before embarking on an extensive international tour in 2019 which included two sold-out shows at the International Dance Center Theater in Shanghai and a Christmas run at The Place, London.
+Protein’s award-winning The Little Prince, based on the world-famous philosophical novella by Antoine de Saint-Exupéry, premiered at DanceEast in Ipswich in 2018 before embarking on an extensive international tour in 2019 which included two sold-out shows at the International Dance Center Theater in Shanghai and a Christmas run at The Place, London.
 In 2020, the show was specially adapted for smaller venues as part of the Rural Touring Dance Initiative and toured to 12 venues in England and Wales.
+The Little Prince is winner of Fantastic for Families’ Best Family Event 2020 and nominated for Best Modern Choreography at National Dance Awards.
+2021.
+Protein celebrates it’s return to live theatre with a tour of The Little Prince in the UK and Italy from October to December, 2021.